hsztul/satchel/docs/tech-spec.md

 ### High-level Design

-- **Frontend**: Next.js application with server-side rendering for dynamic content display.
+- **Frontend**: Next.js application (latest version)
 - **Backend**: RESTful API managing CRUD operations and AI interactions.
-- **Database**: PostgreSQL for structured data and Pinecone for vector-based search and retrieval.
+- **Database**: PostgreSQL for structured data and Supabase for vector-based search and retrieval.
-- **AI Agents**: Agents for specific tasks like article summarization, company background research, connection drawing, and chat interactions.
+- **AI Agents**: Agents for specific tasks like article summarization, company background research, and chat interactions.
+- **Queue**: Queue for processing background tasks that include summarization and background research.

 ### Components and Interactions

 - **User Interface**: Minimalistic UI with ShadCN and Tailwind CSS.
-- **API Gateway**: Central point for all client-server communications.
-- **AI Agent Services**: Handles tasks like summarization, connection finding, and chat analysis.
+- **AI Agent Services**: Handles tasks like summarization, research, and chat analysis.
 - **Vector Store Management**: Stores and retrieves vector embeddings for articles, companies, and thoughts.

 ---